tkarn/ERposAge/README.md

  - *signatures.txt*
  - *Common39Genes-probesets.txt*

+4. sudirectory [*functions*](https://github.com/tkarn/ERposAge/blob/master/METABRIC/functions/) with the R-script:
+ - *oncotypedx2_withoutBAG1.R*
+ (an adapted oncotypedx function from the genefu package leaving out the gene BAG1, which is not available in METABRIC expression data)

-4. [*METABRIC_Analyses.zip*](https://github.com/tkarn/ERposAge/blob/master/METABRIC/METABRIC_Analyses.zip): A zip package for downloading all files above (1.-3.):
+5. [*METABRIC_Analyses.zip*](https://github.com/tkarn/ERposAge/blob/master/METABRIC/METABRIC_Analyses.zip): A zip package for downloading all files above (1.-4.):

 **NOTE:**

-One additional file necessary for the microarray analysis is **NOT** available in this resource due to size:
+One additional file necessary for the METABRIC analysis is **NOT** available in this resource due to size:

-- The file  *METABRIC.txt*  contains all METABRIC data and can be downloaded as a zip file from: https://user.uni-frankfurt.de/~tkarn/data/METABRIC.zip
+- The log expression data and clinical data for 1980 breast cancer samples can be downloaded from [cBioPortal](https://www.cbioportal.org/study/summary?id=brca_metabric) or as a zip file from: https://user.uni-frankfurt.de/~tkarn/data/METABRIC.zip